-With an endless array of captivating cinema dating back to 1894, Japanese films make up one of the largest, oldest and universally admired film industries in the world.
-Luckily for us, The British Film Institute are releasing an immense and irresistible pool of films online under their Japan 2020 label that will blow our minds – and leave us munching on popcorn until the early hours.
+With an endless array of captivating cinema dating back to 1894, Japanese films make up one of the largest, oldest, and universally admired film industries in the world.
+Luckily for us, The British Film Institute is releasing an immense and irresistible pool of films online under their Japan 2020 label that will blow our minds – and leave us munching on popcorn until the early hours.

 In celebrating over 100 years of Japanese cinema, BFI has launched a 6 month-long (May to October) online release of fascinating thematic film collections making up their Japan 2020 programme on BFI Player; which – since its launch in 2013 – has become the go-to place to enjoy a wide range of films unavailable at local cinemas.